 - Secure the seat belts on the seat belt hooks on the side wall.
-(See "Seat belt hooks (except for Cargo Van models)" later in this section.) - Release the connector tongue of the rear center seat belt from the buckle, and secure the connector and seat belt tongues on the seat belt hook.
-(See "Rear center seat belt
+(See "Seat belt hooks" (P.1-17).) - Release the connector tongue of the rear center seat belt from the buckle, and secure the connector and seat belt tongues on the seat belt hook.
+(See "Rear center seat belt" (P.1-17).)

-• Stow seat belt buckles by pushing the seat belt buckles into seat pockets.
+Stow seat belt buckles by pushing the seat belt buckles into seat pockets.